-“The Thousand Home Challenge is the only initiative that recognizes that the principal barrier to deep energy reductions is not a lack of technology or insurmountable cost, but rather the choices that people make in how they use energy.”
+“The 1000 Home Challenge is the only initiative that recognizes that the principal barrier to deep energy reductions is not a lack of technology or insurmountable cost, but rather the choices that people make in how they use energy.”

 Marc Rosenbaum, P.E., South Mountain Co., Inc., West Tisbury, MA

-"The 1000 Home Challenge (THC) demonstrates that the stretch goals of 80% carbon reduction by 2050 can be achieved today.
+"The 1000 Home Challenge demonstrates that the stretch goals of 80% carbon reduction by 2050 can be achieved today.
 It does this by leveraging all of the motivations a person has to improve their living environment, encouraging peer comparisons and interactions, and focusing on measured performance.
-I had already cut the energy use in my house in half and declared myself done, but the THC has since motivated me to chart and follow a path of continuous improvement in my home’s performance which has spilled over to transportation, lifestyle, and overall resource efficiency."
+I had already cut the energy use in my house in half and declared myself done, but 1KHC has since motivated me to chart and follow a path of continuous improvement in my home’s performance which has spilled over to transportation, lifestyle, and overall resource efficiency."

-“Most importantly, the Thousand Home Challenge demonstrates significant measured reductions of energy use, and provides a simple way to empower participants – The target for each household is customized, logical, and easy to apply – whether to use as a benchmark or to track progress.
+“Most importantly, the 1000 Home Challenge demonstrates significant measured reductions of energy use, and provides a simple way to empower participants – The target for each household is customized, logical, and easy to apply – whether to use as a benchmark or to track progress.
 Even those who have made significant investments often fall short of meeting their home’s target.
 The Thousand Home Challenge is a challenge that can inspire and clarify the variety of opportunities to transform the way we use household energy.”

 Danny Parker, Principal Research Scientist

 (His home exceeds NZE by source definition; http://www.fsec.ucf.edu/en/publications/pdf/FSEC-RR-383-12.pdf)

 Florida Solar Energy Center, University of Central Florida, Cocoa, Florida http://www.fsec.ucf.edu